-This course seeks to prepare the counselor to facilitate client employment searches and client career development.
+This course seeks to prepare the counselor to facilitate client focused employment searches, career development, and professional and life coaching.
 Emphasis is given to understanding of and ministry to the unemployed and underemployed, and their families.
 Occupational and educational informative resources are included.
 Each enrolled student will be charged an additional fee of \$50 for specialized course materials.
 The fee will be automatically charged to the student's account upon registration.